-- Not sure which trail on the BeltLine you want to tackle first?
-Take a look at the maps and list of parks and trails to locate the most accessible trail near you.
+- Not sure which trail you want to tackle first?
+Take a look at our Atlanta BeltLine trail maps to locate the most accessible trail near you.

 Know before you go

 Where is the Atlanta BeltLine located?

 The BeltLine comprises a 22-mile loop of multiuse trails, modern streetcar and parks.
 Check the map for parks, trails and access points.

 Are tours of the BeltLine available?